FarazSahabi/DSA210_Project/README.md

 - Try time-series algorithms (e.g. LSTM, ARIMA).
 - Include oil prices, interest rate expectations, global inflation indices, fiscal policy variables, election periods and so much more.

-None of these will get us direct answers but will guide us closer to the actual CPI.
+**Note**: None of these will get us direct answers but will guide us closer to the actual CPI.

 ---